Soliprem/gumslingers/system-en.typ

 The system uses a 2-die roll-over mechanic based on Abilities.
 Each character has 6 abilities (see below).

+Characters also have Sand Points (named after the "having sand" expression), which allows them to push themselves beyond their normal limits.

 === Main roll

 The base roll is simple: